 This definition implies that there is a chance that some unintentional halogenated compounds could be present in the form of material impurities or as the by-products of the production process.
-Therefore, when halogen-free material is required for wire management products, consideration should be given to all product attributes prior to selecting the product for use in a particular application.
+Therefore, when halogen-free material is necessary for wire management products, consideration should be given to all product attributes prior to selecting the product for use in a particular application.
+LS0H or zero halogen

 What dangers are there when using Halogens in cabling?